Hendrik Streeck: Sexually transmitted infections research

-Coronavirus research
+COVID-19 research

-In early April 2020, Streeck and his team reported with reference to their COVID-19 Case-Cluster-Study that they had "carried out an intensive search of the home of a family infected with the coronavirus but found no trace of it on surfaces."
+In early April 2020, Streeck and his team reported with reference to their COVID-19 Case-Cluster-Study that they had carried out an intensive search of the home of a family infected with COVID-19 but found no trace of it on surfaces.

 Streeck is accused by parts of the German media landscape of having presumably contributed to the poor course of the pandemic in Germany from October 2020 onwards through several misleading and false claims and conclusions that quickly gained traction in the German public.

+Political career

+In 2023, Streeck announced his intention to run as candidate for the center-right Christian Democratic Union (CDU) in the 2025 national elections.
+In the election he was elected as the direct candidate in Bonn with 33.3% of the first vote.

+In the negotiations to form a Grand Coalition under the leadership of Friedrich Merz's Christian Democrats (CDU together with the Bavarian CSU) and the SPD following the 2025 German elections, Streeck was part of the CDU/CSU delegation in the working group on health, led by Karl-Josef Laumann, Stephan Pilsinger and Katja Pähle.

+In addition to his work in parliament, Streeck has been serving as Commissioner on Narcotic Drugs at the Federal Ministry of Health in the government of Chancellor Friedrich Merz since 2025.

-Private life
+Personal life

 Streeck lives with his husband Paul Zubeil in Bonn.
 Zubeil has been employed as a sub-department head for European and international affairs at the Federal Ministry of Health in Bonn since February 2021.